 project direction and creation Andrea Ciommiento, multimedia creation and reference Simone Rosset, dramaturgical consultancy Álex Serrano and Pau Palacios, executive production Valentina Picariello and Valentina Kastlunger, organisation and communication Silvia Orlandi and Federica Bruscaglioni, VR application programming Luigi Sorbilli and Giuliano Poretti, creative assistance Kausar El Allam, Shady Mostafa, Imane Mouslim, Jaouher Brahim, Mattia Ghezzi, Anes Fettar, Matteo Coppola, Momo Moukett, Filippo Farina, Lorenzo Bregant, Federica Bruscaglioni, with thanks to ITAS Giulio Natta and Hotel San Guido in Milan.

-“The project is realised with the support of the Compagnia di San Paolo in the context of ORA!
+“The project is realized with the support of the Compagnia di San Paolo in the context of ORA!
 Productions of contemporary culture”.

-A ZONE A and Teatro Franco Parenti project
+A ZONA K and Teatro Franco Parenti project

 YOU TUBE channel